Explore Your Future 2020 will be offered to close to 200 students who will participate in Sessions I and II.

 - Each student will complete various assessment tests targeted to help students determine career interests and learning styles.

-- In the evening, the students participate in a variety of activities such as swimming, bowling, and other sports, going to movies, and visiting sites of interest in the Rochester community.
+- In the evening, the students participate in a variety of activities such as games, bowling, and other sports, going to movies, and visiting sites of interest in the Rochester community.
 These events will occur off campus at locations managed by third-party providers.
 Transportation will be provided by third-party providers during EYF activities.
-On one evening, dinner is followed by a dance with music provided by a disc jockey.
+On one evening, dinner is followed by a dance with music provided.

 - At the conclusion of the program, students complete a written summary of their experiences, which incorporates the counseling and career awareness information that was shared throughout the program.
 Career counselors write a review for each student.
 The student review, student summary, and computer generated results of the two assessment tests are shared with the student, parents, and VR counselors (if the VR counselor has paid for the program).
 These summaries and assessment results may help the student make better decisions related to life after high school.